 The newly designed flag consists of seven stripes: green, teal, light teal, white, light blue, purple, and indigo.
 The green color represents the community, teal healing, light teal joy, and white represents non-binary and trans men.
 The pale blue symbolizes pure love and purple fortitude, and the indigo color at the bottom stands for diversity.

-…there are so so many different ways to be a man and so many ways to be a man who loves or who is in a relationship with other men, and this needs to be emphasized" lgbtqia.fandom.com
+"…there are so so many different ways to be a man and so many ways to be a man who loves or who is in a relationship with other men, and this needs to be emphasized" lgbtqia.fandom.com

 The nonbinary Pride flag

 Originally, Marylin Roxie designed a genderqueer flag with three horizontal stripes in distinctive colors such as lavender, white and green to represent all nonbinary and genderqueer people.
-Over time, the flag represented more the genderqueer community than the community identifying as nonbinary.

 Ready to create brand assets that pack a punch?